Skip to content

-Ask for mock up and stylesheet in dev mode and check mock up has grid mode too.
+Ask for a mockup and stylesheet in dev mode and check if the mockup has grid mode too.

-If no style sheet is available, do not start working on styles.
-Look through the whole mock up and stylesheet.
-Look for the most common colors/styles/theme/rounded corner, and let the most common style be the primary/default/main style.
+If no stylesheet is available, do not start working on styles.
+Look through the whole mockup and stylesheet.
+Look for the most common colors, styles, theme, and rounded corners, and let the most common style be the primary/default/main style.
 Check that colors are sufficient, as added in the previous step.
-If not, more colors can be added in functions.php 'jcore_customizer_colors'.
+If not, more colors can be added in functions.php via the jcore_customizer_colors filter.

 Colors

-Theme colors are defined in the WP customizer (backend).
-You can reference colors in SCSS using bootstarp variables.
-For example $primary becomes color: var(--bs-primary) and so on.
+Theme colors are defined in the WordPress Customizer (backend).
+You can reference colors in SCSS using Bootstrap variables.
+For example, $primary becomes color: var(--bs-primary), and so on.

-If you need to add more colors to the list you can add new variables to the list: $theme-colors in _colors.scss.
-These new colors have to be added also to jcore_customizer_colors filter in function.php.
-Use matching variable names as in the _colors.scss.
+If you need to add more colors to the list, you can add new variables to the $theme-colors list in _colors.scss.
+These new colors must also be added to the jcore_customizer_colors filter in functions.php.
+Use matching variable names as in _colors.scss.

 Fonts

-If Google fonts, add the sizes that are present in the style sheet and the italics version of these.
-(Most changes related to fonts can be found in the variables and the typography style sheets).
+If using Google Fonts, add the sizes that are present in the stylesheet and the italic versions of these.
+(Most changes related to fonts can be found in the variables and typography stylesheets).

-Check that the responsive scaling settings if $enable-rfs: true;
+• Check the responsive scaling settings if $enable-rfs: true; is set.

 Line height